-- 3.17.
-Per Rule 40.8 of the IAAF Competition Rules, "[i]n addition to the automatic disqualification of the results in the Competition which produced the positive sample under Rules 39 and 40, all other competitive results obtained from the date the positive Sample was collected (whether In-Competition or Out-of-Competition) or other anti-doping rule violation occurred through to the commencement of any Provisional Suspension or Ineligibility period shall be Disqualified with all of the resulting Consequences for the Athlete including the forfeiture of any titles, awards, medals, points and prize and appearance money." - 3.18.
-In the present case, the first evidence of the Athlete's anti-doping rule violations was on 15 July 2012.
-As a result, per Rule 40.8 of the IAAF Competition Rules, all results obtained by the Athlete from 15 July 2012 until 3 July 2017 (i.e. until the start of his period of Ineligibility for the First Violation) excluding the results already disqualified by way of his First Violation from 6 June 2017 to 2 July 2017 must be disqualified.
-The AIU sees no reasons of fairness justifying otherwise given the severity of the violations and the number of violations committed by the Athlete.
-In addition, the Athlete has not even sought to argue that the fairness exception should apply.
+- 3.18.
+Per Rule 40.8 of the IAAF Competition Rules, "[i]n addition to the automatic disqualification of the results in the Competition which produced the positive sample under Rules 39 and 40, all other competitive results obtained from the date the positive Sample was collected (whether In-Competition or Out-of-Competition) or other anti-doping rule violation occurred through to the commencement of any Provisional Suspension or Ineligibility period shall be Disqualified with all of the resulting Consequences for the Athlete including the forfeiture of any titles, awards, medals, points and prize and appearance money." - 3.19.
+In the present case, the first evidence of the Athlete's anti-doping rule violations was on 11 June 2012.
+As a result, per Rule 40.8 of the IAAF Competition Rules, all results obtained by the Athlete from 11 June 2012 until the date of this decision shall in principle be disqualified.
+The AIU sees no reasons of fairness justifying otherwise given the severity of the violations and the number of violations committed by the Athlete over the course of years.
+In addition, the Athlete has not even sought to argue that the fairness exception should apply. - 3.20.
+However, as noted above, the results obtained by the Athlete from 12 July 2011 until 28 January 2013 included were already disqualified, and the Athlete was moreover Ineligible from 29 January 2013 until 28 January 2015 as a result of the First Violation.
+Therefore, only the remaining results, i.e., from 29 January 2015 onwards, shall be disqualified.